 Who should do running strides?

 There are a myriad ways to implement strides into your running training, depending on your fitness level, experience, and running goals, but one thing is certain: strides are for absolutely every runner!
-They are especially necessary for middle-to-longer distance runners who don’t employ as much sprint training that engages fast twitch muscle fibers.
-There are numerous benefits to be had.
+They are especially necessary for middle-to-longer distance runners who don’t employ as much sprint training and spend a lot of time running easy, aerobic miles.

 How do strides benefit runners?